 Cross Cultural Communication Institute (CCCI), a division of CCCS, Inc.™, became the first licensed postsecondary school for interpreters in NH and possibly nationwide.
-In addition, CCCI is in the process of applying for the same status in Massachusetts.
+In addition, CCCI is a Licensed Occupational School in Massachusetts.

 CCCS, Inc.™ was one of the first companies and training institutions to introduce the concept of Language Coaches to the industry.
 Language Coaches are active experienced interpreters that work with students in small group settings where all of the students speak the same target language.
 Language Coaches are a key component of the course as they give personal attention to each member of the group and provide guidance and feedback to help the student improve their skills.
 CCCS, Inc.™ has developed a training manual for their language coaches and by the end of 2011, both training and manuals will become available to the general population.

 CIFE is an acronym that interpreters use to set the stage in a triadic encounter.
 This acronym is a collection of tools that help the interpreter avoid difficult situations that might occur with either the provider or patient.
 This tool is comprised of an introduction and oral agreement with all parties and it helps to set the stage so that all parties are aware of how the session will proceed and what guidelines will be used.